evkx/evkx.github.io/content/models/lotus/eletre/Eletre_R/_index.md

 ---
 title: Lotus Eletre R
 linktitle: "Eletre R"
 description: "Lotus Eletre R is an all-electric luxury SUV with a WLTP range of up to 460 km (286 miles).
-EVKX.net have all the details. "
+EVKX.net has all the details. "
 weight: 10
 hidden: true
 shownavtabs: true